Pixel Hanky 2

 Only once you come closer, and step inside Muffy's centre do you discover a secret world.
 Her unnerving breath reverberates around the claustrophobic chamber - revealing her repressed emotions.
 Muffy's lights, at each of her 8 candelabras, flicker in time with her laboured breath.

-Muffy was designed and built in collaboration with Andreas Lohmeyer, with sound design by Freudian Nip, and tech by Caitlin Lomax.
+Muffy was designed and built with help from Andreas Lohmeyer, with sound design by Freudian Nip, and tech design by Caitlin Lomax.